nikoSchoinas/inglorious-mustard-cli/README.md

 **Every spec-driven tool assumes you can write a spec.
 MUSTARD assumes you can answer questions.**

 MUSTARD is a seven-phase planning method for building software with AI agents.
-This CLI operationalises it: it runs a **structured interrogation** — fixed multiple-choice questions, free-text answers analysed by an LLM, and derived technical proposals — and emits a complete planning bundle plus a queue of ready-to-paste prompts for your coding agent.
+This CLI operationalises it: it runs a **structured interrogation** with fixed multiple-choice questions, free-text answers analysed by an LLM, and derived technical proposals, and emits a complete planning bundle plus a queue of ready-to-paste prompts for your coding agent.

 It **extracts** the specification instead of asking you to write one.
 It is bring-your-own-key, free, open source, and agent-neutral.
-It does not write your application code — it makes you capable of directing an agent that does.
+It does not write your application code but it makes you capable of directing an agent that does.

 ```